-Attorney General pick Barr expresses confidence in Mueller
+Attorney general pick Barr expresses confidence in Mueller

 The senator said Barr also told him that he has a high opinion of Rod Rosenstein, the current deputy attorney general who has so far overseen the Mueller investigation and is expected to leave office if Barr is confirmed.

-Barr also met with the outgoing committee chairman, Sen. Chuck Grassley, R-Iowa, who said he believes Barr’s previous experience “ought to make his nomination very easy.”
+Barr also met with several other Republican members of the Senate Judiciary Committee, including the outgoing committee chairman, Sen. Chuck Grassley of Iowa, who said he believes Barr’s experience “ought to make his nomination very easy.”
+Sen. John Cornyn of Texas said after his meeting that he is pleased that Barr would be “what I would call a ‘traditional law and order’ attorney general.”

-Barr was scheduled to meet later with Sens.
-John Cornyn, R-Texas, and Ben Sasse, R-Neb.
+Barr was also scheduled to meet with Sens.
+Ted Cruz, R-Texas, and Ben Sasse, R-Neb.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.